kara-heilemann/EEB5300_KCKH/README.md

  ```

- The full shell script for the MaSuRCA assembly of the raw and unclassified reads is MaSuRCA_ru.sh.
+ The full shell script for the MaSuRCA assembly of the raw and unclassified reads is https://github.com/kara-heilemann/EEB5300_KCKH/blob/69b355604d5892760d2e50423e1c06b51c73f86a/MaSuRCA_ru.sh.

  ### **Assembly Quality**